s-masif/s-masif.github.io/_pages/about.md

 * Hi, I am S M Asiful Huda.
 I am currently working as a Researcher at Healthcare Technology Core, College of Dentistry, Chosun University.
 Here I am working on the development of XR-based multi-user training platform for clinical practice training using C# and Unity.

-* Before joining here, I completed my MS in Computer Engineering from <a href="https://eng.chosun.ac.kr/eng/index.do" target="_blank">Chosun University</a>, Gwangju, South Korea in February 2023.
+* Hi, I am S M Asiful Huda, I completed my MS in Computer Engineering from <a href="https://eng.chosun.ac.kr/eng/index.do" target="_blank">Chosun University</a>, Gwangju, South Korea in February 2023.
 During this time, I worked as a graduate research assistant in <a href="https://www.researchgate.net/lab/Mobile-Computing-Lab-Sangman-Moh" target="_blank">Mobile Computing Lab</a> under the supervision of Professor <a href="https://scholar.google.com/citations?user=6kVQbNIAAAAJ&hl=en" target="_blank">Sangman Moh</a>.

 * Prior to my masters, I completed my bachelors's in Computer Science and Engineering from East West University, Dhaka, Bangladesh in 2019.
 After that, I worked as a Programmer at <a href="http://tecbsl.com/" target="_blank">Technology and Business Solution Limited</a> for one year where I worked on developing web applications using C# and ASP.NET.
 My current research interest are applications of machine learning and deep learning, and data-driven decision making.

+* After my master's, I worked as a Researcher at Healthcare Technology Core on the development of XR-based multi-user training platform for clinical practice training using C# and Unity.

 News!